drmohammadatieh/Threat-Profile/README.md

 ## About

- The application accepts JSON files that contain threat properties according to the OCTAVE-S framework (Alberts & Dorofee, n.d).
+The application accepts JSON file that contains threat properties according to the OCTAVE-S framework (Alberts & Dorofee, n.d).
 Each JSON file could contain information about several threats to several assets in one scenario.
-The data that needs to be supplied in the JSON file contains Asset, Access (Optional), Actors, Motives (Optional) and Outcomes), along with probability and impact scores.
-The software will then generate threat profiles and calculate PI score for each threat profile, in addition to a total PI score for the scenario to allow comparison.
+The data that needs to be supplied in the JSON file has Assets, Access (Optional), Actors, Motives (Optional), and Outcomes, along with probability and impact scores.
+The software will then generate threat profiles and calculate a PI score for each threat profile and a total PI score for the scenario to allow comparison.

 ## Getting Started